DanChaltiel/insertOperatorsAddin/README.md

 Adding keyboard shortcuts for operators
 ==============

 This package provides some functions to assign keyboard shortcut to `%in%` and to all `magrittr` pipe operators.
-More are to come if I come accross them.
+More are to come if I ever use them or if someone asks for.

 Installation
 ------------